ESRP Estuary and Salmon Restoration Program

 • Restoration and Protection Grants: This grant program focuses on protecting and restoring the natural processes that create and sustain the near-shore ecosystem.
 The intent is to regain some of the natural services that have been lost as a result of more than a century of human development in the region.

-• Small Grants: This grant program has similar goals as the Restoration and Protection program with a focus on local engagement.
+• Beach Restoration Small Grants: This grant program has similar goals as the Restoration and Protection program with a focus on local engagement.
 Projects are eligible to receive awards between $30,000 and $150,000.
 At least $500,000 is available each biennium for the program.

 • Regional Pre-Design: This grant program, also known as the Learning Program, was developed to direct future investments by investigating outcomes at a regional or ecosystem scale and informing construction siting and design.
 The projects help us understand how we can improve the effectiveness of habitat restoration in Puget Sound.
 Funding for these projects is 10 percent of the total ESRP award.

 • Shore Friendly: New to the Estuary and Salmon Restoration Program in 2019, this grant program funds local programs that provide stewardship incentives to landowners to create healthy shorelines.
-More information is on the Washington Department of Fish and Wildlife’s Shore Friendly Web page.
+More information is on the Washington Department of Fish and Wildlife’s Shore Friendly web page.

 Typical Projects